tpenguinltg/cthulhu/CONTRIBUTING.md

   file to get the next code, don't make a level that only requires you to check out a branch and look at a file).
 Combining techniques is fine, but be creative.
+- Wrap text files (including the README and hints file) to 72 columns on spaces; doing this makes it easier to read the file in a terminal.

 ### Level codes